-For some years, Nelson has been increasingly pro-active in educating customers in the proper procedures required to achieve the best possible results from their glasswashers.
+We aim to be as proactive as possible active in educating customers in the proper procedures required to achieve the best results from their glasswasher.

-A controlled survey of 100 end users who have actively followed Nelson’s guidelines was recently conducted.
-The results indicated that problems relating to both machine efficiency and glass presentation have dropped by over 44%.
+To emphasise the importance of regular maintenance, we conducted a controlled survey of 100 customers that actively follow our guidelines.
+The outcome is that problems relating to both machine efficiency and glass presentation dropped by over 44%.

-Q. My glasses don’t seem to dry properly after removing them from the glasswasher.
+Q. My glasses don't seem to be drying properly after removing from the glasswasher.
+What can I do?